 Finally, you still might require a .target file, e.g. for your build.
 This can be created from the tpd file using the action “Create Target Definition File”, you do not even have to open the .target file.
 Our recommendation is to make the tpd file authoritative, meaning it only allows modifications here and only generates the .target file if anything has changed.

 This can be part of the build, in this case, you can delete the .target file from your repository.
-Please see here for documentation on how to do this using a headless application.
+Please see the targetplatform on github for documentation on how to do this using a headless application.
 This option has currently one drawback: Tycho resolves the target very early in the build (see this bug).
 Therefore, we are not able to trigger the target generation in the same build before Tycho requires the existence of the .target file.
 A work-around is to separate the target generation and call maven twice (first to generate and then the regular build).

 Finally, migration from an existing .target file to tpd is pretty simple.
 The best way is to open the .target file with a text editor and migrate the xml node containing the installable units and repository urls to the new syntax.
 Remember to transfer the version ranges and replace version “0.0.0” with lazy.
 It is worth it to keep the exact same order of repositories and IUs while migrating, because you can then very easily diff the changes on the .target file after generating it from tpd.
 The only thing which may change is the order of parameters for locations.